leondav1/vote/README.md

 2. Add voice
 ```
 npx hardhat addvoice --privatekey <YOUR PRIVATE KEY> --vote <number vote> --candy <numder candidate> --value <amount>
-Amount must be more than 0.01 ether (in wei)
+Amount must be equal or more than 0.01 ether (in ether)
 ```
 3. Withdraw fee
 ```
 npx hardhat withdraw --account <address> --value <amount>
-Amount must be in wei
+Amount must be in ether
 ```
 4. Get info of vote
 ```